seopbo/nemo-skills-patch/nemo_skills/training/nemo_rl/PROXY_INTEGRATION.md

 **Goal:** Use NeMo-Skills declarative pipeline API to orchestrate proxy + NeMo-RL job, similar to how `nemo_evaluator.py` works.

-**Reference Implementation:** See PR 1133 for script-based pipeline pattern.
+**Reference Implementation:** See PR 1133 for script-based pipeline pattern (please upgrade the the run.Script version of pipelines)

 **Current State:** The test script (`tests/gpu-tests/test_nemo_rl_integration.sh`) manually:
 1. Starts NeMo-RL in background